 FAMILY RUN SLATE QUARRY

-In the mountains on both sides of the famous Alta valley, there are some of the finest quarts slate to be found.
-You can find this slate all over Europe, covering the steps and floor of many buildings.
+In the mountains on both sides of the famous Alta valley, there are some of the finest quartzite slate to be found.
+All over the world this unique and enduring slate is covering steps, floors, walls, and roofs of many buildings and outdoor areas.

 Hans Johan, the father, knew what he was talking about.
 He was only six years where he went on the heels of his father in the slate quarry.
 His small hands were probably of little help in the first years, but kids learn quickly and soon he was an excessive slate driver.
 In the 20-30ies the children could get off from school every other week to help parents, and many were the boys who just got half of the 7-year-long elementary school.
 When he’d finished school and was confirmed at the age of fourteen, the road went directly to the slate mountain for Hans Johan, but now regarded as an adult.
 The work was manually.
 They had to drill holes in shale rock by hand, pulling the blasted slate blocks on sled into the small slate cottages, split the block with wedges and sledgehammers and then cut the slabs to roof tiles with slate scissors.
 The physically hard work caused wearing at back and shoulders, and furthermore, in times of recession they would produce as much as they could but the slate was not sold and the drivers gained nothing.
 No wonder that the father dissuaded the boys to choose such a career!